Approximate Optimality of Linear Contracts Under Uncertainty: Introduction

 We provide two refined bounds on the approximations of optimal linear contracts by incorporating additional structures on the type distribution or the marginal cost function.
 Firstly, if the type distribution satisfies a slowly-increasing condition (\cref{def:slow-inc-dist}), meaning that the increase in the cumulative distribution function is slow, linear contracts can achieve better approximations to the optimal welfare.
 The intuition behind this is that the revenue generated by low-cost types in linear contracts can approximately cover the welfare contribution from high-cost types, and the welfare contribution from a small range of low-cost types is not significant compared to the optimal welfare due to the presence of sufficient uncertainty in the instance.

-Secondly, all these results and conditions for the cost space can be naturally extended to the virtual cost space, with some adjustments.
+Secondly, all these results and conditions for the cost space can be naturally extended to the virtual cost space, with some adjustments, assuming additionally that the cost function is linear.
 The virtual cost, as interpreted by \citet{bulow1989simple}, represents the marginal cost to the agent of exerting additional effort.
-Our condition on the virtual cost space (\cref{def:lin-bounded-dist}) can be understood as the property that the marginal cost function has a bounded range with a linear increase in the true cost.
-We show that under such assumptions, linear contracts achieve approximate optimality in comparison to the optimal revenue.
+Our condition on the virtual cost space (\cref{def:lin-bounded-dist}) can be understood as the property that the marginal cost function has a bounded range and is sandwiched between two linear functions.
+We show that in this case linear contracts achieve approximate optimality in comparison to the optimal revenue rather than the optimal welfare.
 This result enables us to achieve improved approximation factors for a broad class of instances, as the optimal revenue benchmark is less stringent than the optimal welfare benchmark.

 We use our general theorems to show that linear contracts achieve constant-factor approximations to the optimal welfare and/or revenue in a wide range of settings (see Sections~\ref{sub:slow-inc} and \ref{sub:lin-bound}).
 Additionally, we show (in Theorem~\ref{thm:upper-bound-n}) that even without the assumption of sufficient uncertainty, the approximation factor of linear contracts to the optimal revenue scales at most linearly with the number of actions.
 Therefore, when the number of available actions is small, linear contracts are approximately optimal.
+Moreover, since linear contracts do not screen the agent even when there are private types, our approximation result implies that the value of screening is limited in those settings.

-Finally, we complement our positive results by showing that implementing optimal contracts may require the principal to offer a menu of contracts whose size is proportional to the size of the type distribution.
-Moreover, optimal contracts exhibit undesirable properties in practical applications, such as revenue non-monotonicity in first-order stochastic dominance in the cost distribution.
-This adds to the list of undesirable properties of optimal contracts in pure moral hazard settings, such as lack of interpretability and non-monotonicity of transfers in rewards, and provides further motivation for studying simple contracts.\footnote{In this paper, our focus is on the study of linear contracts.
-Additionally, there are other papers that provide justification for the use of other simple contract forms, such as contracts with binary payments \citep[e.g.,][]{FII-23} or debt contracts \citep[e.g.,][]{gottlieb2022simple}. }
+We complement our positive results for linear contracts by showing that for other formats of simple contracts such as debt contracts and single-outcome payment contracts, even when there is sufficient uncertainty regarding the agent's ability, the worst-case approximations of those simple contracts can be linear in the number of possible actions (\cref{prop:debt,prop:single}).